runmat-org/runmat/bindings/ts/README.md

 When a lifecycle call fails (bad handle, invalid subplot index, etc.) the Promise rejects with a structured error object `{ code, message, ... }`.
 The wrapper converts that into a real `Error` (with `.code`, `.handle`, `.rows`, `.cols`, `.index` where applicable) so host UIs can surface meaningful messages without parsing MATLAB text.

 If the shared WebGPU device is unavailable (adapter blocked, user disables GPU, etc.), `renderFigureImage` rejects with `code: "RenderFailure"` and a `.details` string describing the cause.
 Hosts should surface that warning and fall back to a placeholder thumbnail rather than attempting to draw the PNG bytes locally.

+### Language compatibility mode

+At runtime you can flip language compatibility mode without reinitializing via `session.setLanguageCompat("strict")` or `"matlab"`.